trofimovamw/2025-SC2-Data-Science/day-sc2-seq-and-assembly/hands-on.md

 ### Nanopore

+Keep in mind to chose the correct primer file for your sample!

 ```bash
 # First, we download the primer BED scheme for the ARTIC V1200 scheme
 # Change to another BED file if needed!